sandy-marrero/codepath-ios-prework/README.md

 Submitted by: **Sandy Marrero Hernandez**

-**IOS Prework** is an app that... when the button is clicked changes the background color.
+**IOS Prework** is an app that when the button is clicked changes the background color.

 Time spent: **1** hours spent in total